11308 views

 In 400 B.C., Rome conquered the city and made it a naval base.
 By 150 A.D., Ostia served as a commercial Rome’s ancient Port.
 However, with the fall of Rome, the Port was abandoned, and the harbor silted up over time.

-A small museum of Ostia offers statuaries of tangled wrestlers, kissing cupids, and gods, where most of the artworks are from the 2nd-3rd-centuries A.D.
+A small museum in Ostia offers statuaries of tangled wrestlers kissing cupids, works are from the 2nd to 3rd centuries of and gods most of the art and m A.D.
 Most of the masterpieces are inspired by Greek originals, and many of them are from different religions.
-Since Ostia was a port, it accommodated people from all world.
+Since Ostia was a port, it accommodated people from all over the world.

 Founded in 12 B.C., it is a magnificent and well-preserved building, which fascinates with its size and beauty.
 Behind the theater is the Forum of Corporations, which served as the building with the offices of sixty-four maritime companies.
 You will still find mosaic names, pictures on the ground in front of each office, and a covered corridor.